Clarkdale/modern-radio-buttons/README.md

 #### blank: image
 an image that should be included as the "blank" designator for buttons

-#### size: px, em, etc.
+#### size: int
 The size of the radio buttons.

-Default is 32px
+####color: string
+the color of the default circle button that will be used

+####useImages: boolean
+a boolean that will dictate if images will be used, or if the default circle svg's will be used in place of images